 This page contains affiliate links.
 Meaning, I get a small commission if you purchase through my links, at no extra charge to you.
 Read the full disclosure here

-As an artist, consider buying the right brushes as an investment.
+As an artist, buying the right brushes is an investment.

-Inorder to make this investment and make the process less overwhelming and to help you make the right choices, it’s crucial to know few basic foundational concepts .This will not only help you in making a decision while buying the paintbrush but also gives you the freedom and flexibility to experiment with various paintbrushes ranging from student grade to professional paintbrushes.
+In order to make this investment and make the process less overwhelming and to help you make the right choices, it’s crucial to know few basic foundational concepts .This will not only help you in making the right decision but also gives you the freedom and flexibility to experiment with various paintbrushes ranging from student grade to professional paintbrushes.

 Brushes come in a variety of shapes and sizes under different brands.
 Sometimes even the experienced artist face decision fatigue in an art shop.
 So, it’s quite normal to build up a collection of brushes trying to figure out which works best for you.